 3. You Tend to Be More Self-Reliant

 Introverts are not to be mistaken with being anti-social.
-Years ago I had someone adamantly ask me, “Why are you so anti-social?”
+Years ago, I had someone adamantly ask me, “Why are you so anti-social?”
 I was like, “I’m not.”
-People tend to assume being anti-social and introverted is the same thing, but it’s not.
+People tend to assume being anti-social and introverted are the same thing, but it’s not.
 Some introverts may be anti-social, but not all.
 Other introverts can be social, and may even enjoy conversing with people when they encounter a like-minded individual with common interests.

 So yes, introverts can have friends, but usually they are few.
 They may be few, but they have meaningful friendships with them, and they respect one another’s space too.
 They aren’t clingy nor codependent, and this makes them self-reliant.
 They’d rather take matters into their own hands without the need for social approval of others.
 Since they know themselves better they can forge their own path and make their own decisions.
-This is a very liberating thing because they don’t have to wait on anyone nor do they have to see what others will do.
+This is a very liberating thing because they don’t have to wait on anyone, nor do they have to see what others will do.
 Introverts are OK with being alone in their journey.
 As a matter of fact, they will view it as a serene adventure.

 4. Your Life Has Little to No Drama

 Just like I mentioned earlier, introverts tend to have a smaller circle.
 The smaller the circle the less likely you are to have any sort of drama in the mix.
 Introverts are also very selective of who they allow into their lives, so those few friends they have won’t be giving them drama.
 And if they do, well they will simply let you go, especially if that drama has nothing to do with them.
 Usually, introverts don’t put themselves in positions where they’d be the focal point of drama.
 They don’t like small talk let alone have an argument.
 So, introverts tend to live a drama free life, which is great, but some people may consider that to be “boring.”
 Oh well, introverts don’t care what you think of them.

 5. You’re a Deep Thinker